Threshold and Symmetric Functions over Bitmaps: Approaches for Threshold Functions

 \subsection{Counter-Based Approaches}

+In information retrieval, it is common practice to solve threshold queries using sets of counters~\cite{Perry01021983}.
 The simple \scncnt\ algorithm of Li et al.~\cite{Li:2008:EMF:1546682.1547171} uses an array of counters, one counter per item.
 The input is scanned, one bitmap at a time.
 If an item is seen in the current bitmap, its counter is incremented.
 A final pass over the counters can determine which items have been seen at least $T$ times.
 In our case, items correspond to positions in the bitmap.
 If the maximum bit position is known in advance, if this position is not too large, and if you can efficiently iterate the bit positions in a bitmap, then \scncnt\ is easily coded.
 These conditions are frequently met when the bitmaps represent the sets of rids in a table that is not exceptionally large.

 \scncnt\ and other counter-based approaches can handle arbitrary symmetric functions, since one can provide a user-defined function mapping $[0,N]$ to Booleans.
 However, optimizations are possible when more sophisticated counter-based approaches compute threshold functions.